Mizzou-CBMI/COSMOS2/docs/source/1_introduction.rst

 There are 4 objects that get used in Cosmos.
 The first is the `:class:~cosmos.api.Cosmos` class, which represents a Cosmos session.
 It is initialized with a SQL database, which is used for recording all the objects in a workflow.
 Among other things, this allows workflows to be resumed and monitored.

-The object hierarchy of a workflow is: *Execution -> Stage -> Task*.
-Executions have a one2many relationship to Stages, and Stages have a one2many relationship to Tasks.
+The object hierarchy of a workflow is: *Workflow -> Stage -> Task*.
+Workflows have a one2many relationship to Stages, and Stages have a one2many relationship to Tasks.

 Tasks contain parent/child relationships to other Tasks (directed edges) which define dependencies, and this makes up the DAG.